We research, study and teach at the intersection of science and public policy.

 SMEA students take courses across an interdisciplinary spectrum that leads to a well-rounded understanding of the field and the skills and abilities necessary to work effectively in marine and environmental affairs related careers.

-Beginning with the entering class of 2015, SMEA will offer two curriculum tracks for completion of the MMA degree: the Professional track and the Thesis track.
+Beginning with the entering class of 2015, SMEA will offer two curriculum tracks for completion of the MMA degree: the Professional track in which students can choose a course-only option or a capstone project option, and the Thesis track.
 All students must complete a total of 59 credits to graduate.

-In addition to core classes and elective classes, Professional track students will complete an applied capstone project while Thesis track students will perform research leading to a scholarly publication.
+In addition to core classes and elective classes, Professional track students will either complete an applied capstone project worth 9 credits of coursework, or complete 9 credits of elective courses, while Thesis track students will perform research leading to a scholarly publication worth 15 credits of coursework.

 By offering more choices to students for structuring their graduate degree according to their professional aspirations and interests, SMEA is better meeting the needs of today’s MMA students.